Glenwood Generating Station: Construction and early history

 The first facility on the site was Station 1, constructed in 1906 and expanded during World War I, which existed until at least 1939.
-The Station 2 building was constructed from 1928 to 1931 by the Nassau Power and Light Company, a predecessor of the Long Island Lighting Company (LILCO).
+The Station 2 building was constructed from 1928 to 1931 by the Nassau Power and Light Company – a predecessor of the Long Island Lighting Company (LILCO) and the successor to the Roslyn Light and Power Company, which opened its first plant in Roslyn Heights in about 1900.
 The extra generating capacity was needed due to a sixfold increase in Long Island's electricity demand from 1910 to 1925.
 The expansion also reflected LILCO's then-novel philosophy of using few centralized power plants interconnected by transmission lines, rather than many small plants distributed through the region.
 In 1936 it was described as "the key electric generating plant of the Long Island system," and its control room managed LILCO's entire system.
 In 1939 it was upgraded to burn both coal and oil, and in 1946 natural gas capability was added.

 In 1942, a 3-hour power outage caused by testing of new distribution circuits affected seven major factories producing material for World War II.
 These included the Grumman plant in Bethpage and the Republic Aviation plant in Farmingdale, where workers staged an impromptu baseball game while they waited for power to return.
 Local hospitals and Mitchel Field were able to continue operating under auxiliary power.
 Although sabotage was not suspected, it caused the colonel in charge of civilian protection for Nassau County to request that the Army guard the power station.

 The two units of Station 3 became operational in 1952 and 1954.
 At the time The New York Times called it "one of the most modern power plants in the country," with both mechanical and electrostatic precipitators for dust and ash collection, as well as valve silencers and noise barriers.
 It was the first turbine generator mounted on an open deck in the Northeastern United States.
 Two similar units were constructed about the same time on the South Shore in the new Far Rockaway Power Station and E. F. Barrett Power Station.

 In 1967, a 15 MW GE Frame 5 gas turbine generator was constructed for black start, peaking, and emergency purposes.

 In 1972, the Town of Oyster Bay board unanimously denied LILCO a permit to further expand the plant with five 50 MW gas turbines, citing air-quality concerns and the effects of the 1970s energy crisis.
 Town Supervisor John W. Burke at the time noted the board's recognition that "in view of the fuel shortage, construction of gas turbines just seems out of step with the direction being taken by the average consumer, who lowers his thermostat and wears a sweater in his home to reduce the amount of fuel burning."
 Nevertheless, two GE Frame 7B gas turbine generators were constructed that year.

 In 1978, the Y-50 Cable was constructed between Westchester County's Dunwoodie North Substation and the Glenwood Generating Station, via the Long Island Sound.